 Drawbacks on invoice finance

 Only B2B businesses who sell goods or services to other businesses on credit terms are eligible.
 In most cases, only invoices that are issued to credit-worthy customers can be financed.
 Hence, it may only be suitable if you have customers that are MNCs, listed companies or government agencies.
-It is also not suitable for non-operational purposes like R&D, purchasing property, overseas expansion where a term loan or another finance product might be more suited.
+It is also not suitable for non-operational purposes like R and D, purchasing property, overseas expansion where a term loan or another finance product might be more suited.

 When to choose Overdraft vs Invoice Finance